Media! Tech! Parenting!

 Visit OnGuard Online

 Are you searching for reliable tutorials to help you learn more about managing digital-age parenting topics?
 Check out the short book Net Cetera: Chatting With Kids About Being Online.
 Simple, straightforward, and easy to read, this publication covers most of the relevant digital topics, and its comprehensive table of contents is a ready-to-use outline that can help to guide virtual world family conversations.
-Net Cetera, published by the Federal Trade Commission (FTC), is available as a PDF download or as a printed booklet.
+Net Cetera, published by the Federal Trade Commission (FTC), is also available as a PDF download.
 Moreover, the booklet can be ordered in quantity for a PTA, book club, church activity or other parent group.

 The FTC website, OnGuard Online, which features Net Cetera, is also a repository of information that can help parents to address concerns with their digital children.
 Each subject is covered with three sections, starting with a review of the “Quick Facts.”
 A more detailed explanation follows with a section of links that connect to additional online resources.